IESE Business School: São Paulo

-Academics

-Programs

-On all campuses, the institution offers the following academic programs, which had a total of 1,596 students in 2023-24: Full-time MBA (684 students), Executive MBA (687), Global Executive MBA (73), Master in Management (MiM, 118), PhD in Management (34); Advanced Management Program (AMP), Global CEO Program (GCP) in collaboration with MIT Sloan School of Management, and some others.

 Research

-The research in particular business areas is conducted through chairs with leading companies and foundations: Abertis, Alcatel-Lucent, Banco Sabadell, CaixaBank, Banco Santander, Indra, Nissan, SEAT, Puig, Schneider Electric, Intent HQ...
+The research in particular business areas is conducted through chairs with leading companies and foundations, including Abertis, Alcatel-Lucent, Banco Sabadell, CaixaBank, Banco Santander, Indra, Nissan, SEAT, Puig, Schneider Electric, and Intent HQ.

 Research is also carried out in different centres, led by professors and with a team of researchers.
 Companies and specialised organisations collaborate with them: Center for Business in Society, Center for Corporate Governance, Center for Globalization and Strategy, Center for Innovation Marketing and Strategy (CIMS), Center for International Finance (CIF), Center for Public Leadership and Government, Center for Research in Healthcare Innovation Management, Entrepreneurship Innovation Center, Institute for Media and Entertainment, International Center for Logistics Research, International Center for Work and Family, and Public-Private Sector Research Center.
+Since 2025, IESE also began collaborating with the Eurofirms Foundation Research Fund in Leadership for Embracing Inclusion, specialized in recognition and connectedness in organizations.

 In 2021, the institution launched the Institute for Sustainability Leadership (ISL) to promote the exchange of knowledge and experience between the academic and business worlds.
 The ISL, led by Professor Fabrizio Ferraro, is generating knowledge on the monitoring and measurement of green targets, governance systems for sustainable cities and financial instruments for impact investment.

-In 2025, IESE established the Business Leadership and the Future of Work Chair sponsored by the Joaquim Molins Figueras Foundation.
-The chair aims to advance understanding of the future of work and the leadership capabilities needed to adapt in a rapidly evolving landscape shaped by technological, social, demographic, and geopolitical shifts.
+In 2023, the Artificial Intelligence and the Future of Management Initiative was launched.
+It analyzes how artificial intelligence affects management and the ethical use of AI in companies.
+In 2025, IESE created the Business Leadership and the Future of Work Chair position sponsored by the Joaquim Molins Figueras Foundation.

+The same year, IESE became a founding member of Business Schools for Climate Leadership (BS4CL), together with other leading business schools in Europe.
+The alliance produces research and insights that prepare business leaders to face the climate transition and integrate environmentally-friendly practices into business.

+In March 2025, the institution inaugurated the IESE Sports Management Centre, which aims to promote global leadership and professionalisation in the sports industry.
+RCD Espanyol de Barcelona is a strategic partner in the project.

 Reputation and rankings

 IESE is certified by the Association to Advance Collegiate Schools of Business (AACSB), Florida, the EFMD Quality Improvement System (EQUIS), Brussels, and the Spanish ANECA.

 It consistently ranks in the top five of international rankings for executive education, MBA, and Executive MBA programs.
 Its Global MBA was ranked third in the world by the Financial Times in 2025 and first among European business schools.
-The Executive MBA was ranked fourth globally in the FT Executive MBA Ranking 2024 and second worldwide in the QS Executive MBA Rankings.
-2025.
+The Executive MBA was ranked fourth globally in the FT Executive MBA Ranking 2024 and second worldwide in the QS Executive MBA Rankings 2025.
+In 2026, the Financial Times ranked the MiM programme amongst the top 10 worldwide, placing it in eighth position.